 OYEE!
 SOUTH SUDAN RAP

-This is the third year we are participating in the Danish Center for Culture and Development’s Youth Program.
-In 2011 we participated with the projects Street Art Signatures and Rap Queens from the Middle East.
-In 2012 we participated with Krumping Liberia, Revolutionary Rap from Egypt and Video Shooting in Sierra Leone.
-This year we are back with a project that focusses on the world’s youngest nation and how their raptivists use rap as a way to preach peace and reconciliation.
+In 2011, we participated with the projects Street Art Signatures and Rap Queens from the Middle East.
+In 2012, we participated with Krumping Liberia, Revolutionary Rap from Egypt and Video Shooting in Sierra Leone.
+And in 2014, we were back with a project focussing on the world’s youngest nation and how their raptivists use rap as a way to preach peace and reconciliation.
 The focus of CKU’s Youth Program is to engage Danish students and youths in what is happening around the world through art.
 Thus, all the projects consists of a series of workshops around Denmark with the participation of international raptivits and artivists.